rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

 4. In the **Component Name** box, enter a name for the component say `DynamicMapServer`
 {{% notice info %}}
-The name of a component must consist of alphabets [A-Z, a-z], digits [0-9], hypen - and underscore _ character, and must not begin with a digit.
+The name of a component must consist of alphabets [A-Z, a-z], digits [0-9], hyphen - and underscore _ character, and must not begin with a digit.
 {{% /notice %}}
 5. Select **Cloud** for **Component Runtime**.